Abdalla Albeely | Graduate & Postdoctoral Studies

 How Will Your Research Improve Life?

-My research focuses on schizophrenia.
-I hope to be able to identify a potential therapeutic target in disorders of cognitive dysfunction.
+My research focused on schizophrenia.
+I aimed to be able to identify a potential therapeutic target in disorders of cognitive dysfunction.